Non-profit

 Founding and History

-CCAG has been less active and influential in recent decades.
-Despite its downtrend, CCAG still hosts rallies and events in favor of Democratic candidates and left-progressive policies.
-As recently as July 2021, representatives from CCAG spoke at a rally for expanding the Child Tax Credit alongside left-wing U.S. Representative Rosa DeLauro (D-CT) and U.S. Senators Chris Murphy (D-CT) and Richard Blumenthal (D-CT).
-7 Other Democratic state legislators are frequently present at the group’s fundraisers and events.
-8
+In July 2021, representatives from Connecticut Citizen Action Group (CCAG) spoke at a rally for expanding the Child Tax Credit alongside left-wing U.S. Representative Rosa DeLauro (D-CT) and U.S. Senators Chris Murphy (D-CT) and Richard Blumenthal (D-CT).
+5 Other Democratic state legislators are frequently present at the group’s fundraisers and events.
+6

-CCAG ia also affiliated with the Connecticut Citizen Research Group (CCRG), a charitable organization which shares its office space and chief financial officer with the CCAG.
-10
+CCAG is also affiliated with the Connecticut Citizen Research Group (CCRG), a charitable organization which shares its office space and chief financial officer with the CCAG.
+7

 Finances